40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: etsy

-The artwork itself is considerably large, having a height of 1.5 meters.
+The artwork itself is considerably large, with a height of 1.5 meters.

 The dark red background of the painting represents fire, and the sphere in the “sea of fire” represents the swans.